storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap sqlite storage adapter

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 License for Android and Windows versions: MIT or Apache 2.0

-License for iOS version: MIT only
+License for iOS/macOS version: MIT only

 |Android Circle-CI (**full** suite)|iOS Travis-CI (partial suite)|
 |-----------------------|----------------------|